botheredtodd/pyDocsis/README.md

 ## Decoding a DOCSIS config

 Running the command cm_decode will decode a DOCSIS config file.
 It will print out the decoded config to the screen.
 You should use the -o flag to output the config to a file in a future version.

+# Stealings

+mib-json-builder.py is stolen from python-snmp-mib-browser (https://github.com/markkuleinio/python-snmp-mib-browser) and was forked with permission.